irdyansages/.github/profile/README.md

 Docker images
 -------------

-Besides our user-made content for Wesnoth, we also provide a [docker image of Battle for Wesnoth](https://hub.docker.com/r/konecnyjakub/wesnoth) (though it does not contain the latest stable version yet).
+Besides our user-made content for Wesnoth, we also provide a [docker image of Battle for Wesnoth](https://hub.docker.com/r/konecnyjakub/wesnoth).

 People behind Irdyan Sages
 --------------------------